 Scholarships will be awarded taking into consideration prioritisation to meet emerging workforce needs including those already employed in a preschool (including mobile preschool) or long day care in NSW, Aboriginal people, those in regional and remote NSW areas and/or NSW areas with high numbers of disadvantaged children.

 The final number of scholarships awarded may vary depending on the financial award provided to each scholar (for instance if there is substantial recognised prior learning or the scholar has partially completed a qualification).

 Final award amounts may impact the number of scholarships provided.

 Applications are sought from scholars intending to commence or continue studying from Trimester 3 2022, or from 2023.

 Interested applicants do not need to be currently working in the education sector to apply.
-To be eligible to apply for the 2020-21 Early Childhood Education Scholarship or the Early Childhood Education Scholarship program, applicants must:
+To be eligible to apply for the 2022-23 Aboriginal Early Childhood Education Scholarship or the Early Childhood Education Scholarship program, applicants must:

 - intend to enrol or already be enrolled in a bachelor's degree leading to an approved early childhood teaching qualification recognised by the Australian Children's Education and Care Quality Authority (ACECQA).
 This degree can be studied at universities or other vocational education and training providers (e.g. TAFE).